raphaelmue/dashup/docs/ucs/layout/change_layout/UCS_change_layout.md

 # 4. Preconditions

 ## 4.1 System State
-Before this use-case can be performed the user has to sign in and open up his main dashboard.
+Before this use case can be performed the user has to sign in and open up his main dashboard.
 From now on the layout should be changeable at all time while the user is on his/her main dashboard.

 #  5. Postconditions